 Lewis, J. 1980 (March).
 The Ecology of Natural Disaster: Implications for development planners, Document prepared at the Project for the Analysis of Natural Disaster Vulnerability, Centre for Development studies, University of Bath, U.K. full text (1,147 kb in PDF).

-can be developed and applied to vulnerability prevention and reduction for Pacific island communities.
-Disaster Ecology investigates the role of disaster in the relationship between society and its environment.
-Disaster Ecology applies not only to society’s reactions following a disaster, but also to the influence of the threat of disaster on society’s attitudes and decisions, which may lead to prevention, mitigation and adaptation activities.
+Disaster ecology investigates the role of disaster in the relationship between society and its environment.
+Disaster ecology applies not only to society's reactions following a disaster, but also to the influence of the threat of disaster on society's attitudes and decisions, which may lead to prevention, mitigation and adaptation activities.

-The research proposed here would go beyond such work by examining the interactions amongst social vulnerability, environmental vulnerability and development processes throughout Pacific island communities.
-These island systems provide the compactness and isolation needed to determine the inter-relationships of decisions and activities, along with links between causes and effects, in complicated processes such as vulnerability management and development (Lewis, 1999).
-Disaster Ecology would analyse these interactions.
+The research proposed here would go beyond previous disaster ecology work by examining the interactions amongst social vulnerability, environmental vulnerability and development processes for island communities.
+These island systems provide the compactness and isolation needed to determine the inter-relationships of decisions and activities, along with links between causes and effects, in complicated processes such as vulnerability management and development.
+Disaster ecology analyses such interactions.

 Two contributions to knowledge would result.
-The first would contribute to the conceptual understanding of the vulnerability of island communities.
-New theory would be developed through the model of Disaster Ecology and through new methodologies for determining vulnerability patterns.
+The first would contribute to the conceptual understanding of island vulnerability.
+New theory would be developed through disaster ecology and through new methodologies for determining vulnerability patterns.
 Root causes of observed vulnerability and mechanisms for reducing and preventing vulnerability would be established.
-The second contribution would occur at a case study level by applying the new knowledge to specific Pacific island communities for producing comprehensive vulnerability profiles and for recommending vulnerability reduction strategies.
-The outcome of combining these two contributions would provide a strong basis for future work in applying Disaster Ecology to non-Pacific island communities and to non-island geographies.
+The second contribution would occur at a case study level by applying the new knowledge to specific island communities for producing comprehensive vulnerability profiles and for recommending vulnerability reduction strategies.
+The outcome of combining these two contributions would provide a strong basis for future work in applying disaster ecology to non-Pacific island communities and to non-island geographies.

 Upolu, Samoa.